ganeshk627/pc-build/README.md

 ## Processor
 - Check whether the processor needs an additional cooler or not.
-- Check processor has integrated graphics(if needed)
+- Check that the processor has integrated graphics(if needed)
 - Need more patience installing it otherwise say boi boi to your Processor.
 - Apply the thermal paste.